NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 - The zone that contains the other surface that is adjactent to this surface but is not entered in input.

 Note that heat transfer surfaces are fully represented with each description.
 As stated earlier in the Construction description, materials in the construction (outside to inside) are included but film coeffients neither inside nor outside are used in the description – these are automatically calculated during the EnergyPlus run.
 Interzone surfaces which do not have a symmetrical construction (such as a ceiling/floor) require two Construction objects with the layers in reverse order.
 For example, CEILING with carpet, concrete, ceiling tile and FLOOR with ceiling tile, concrete, carpet.
 If interzone surfaces have a symmetrical construction, the specification for the two surfaces can reference the same Construction.
+When a surface is connected as the outside boundary condition for another surface, the two surfaces may be in the same plane, or they may be separated to imply thickness.

 **Shading** surfaces are used to describe aspects of the site which do not directly impact the physical interactions of the environmental parameters but may significantly shade the building during specific hours of the day or time so the year (e.g. trees, bushes, mountains, nearby buildings which aren’t being simulated as part of this facility, etc.)